 (Most) women aren’t like this.
 In writing, in order to sufficiently address a question they recommend you explain the who, what, when, where, how, and why?
 These are the fundamentals of story development.
 Unfortunately, these are also the fundamental elements women want addressed when they ask a question (and they ask a lot) of the men of importance in their lives.
 Conversely, as a man, all I want to know is what happened and why it matters?
 If you don’t believe me, just observe the fluid discussions of a room full of women versus the fluid silences of a room full of men.

 A real life example of this happened to me the other day.
 I had a good friend in high school and college.
 He got married soon after and we fell off, but we have a mutual friend in common whom I still hang out with.
 One day, our mutual friend informed me that my x-college buddy has a son…a two year old son.
 That means for two whole years, my x-college buddy and close friend didn’t think to let me know that he had a son.
 Did I panic?
 Did I question the status of our friendship?
-Did I wonder if he was upset with me?
+I ever wondered if he was upset with me?
 Did I send a passive aggressive text message to my x-college buddy demanding he explain himself?
 Did I see this omission as a reflection of me, the world, and an attempt to destroy my dynasty and I on a personal level?
 No. I did none of those things.
 I said, “cool.”
 I got his phone number, text him for a little bit, caught up, and I moved on with my day.

 Why didn’t anyone tell me, you ask?
 Well… I don’t know, and I don’t care.